gregwhitaker/netifi-requeststream-example/README.md

 # netifi-requeststream-example
 An example of the request-stream interaction model and aggregating streams, as well as tag-based routing, with [Netifi](https://www.netifi.com) and [RSocket](http://rsocket.io).

+This example aggregates two different microservices, one that emits random letters, and one that emits random numbers into letter-number pairs.

 ## Project Structure
 This example contains the following projects: